-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Horizon product.

-With three notable exceptions…
+With 5 notable exceptions…

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+Next, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 30% and an average fat level of 15%.
-Together, these figures suggest an overall carbohydrate content of 47% for the full product line.
+As a group, the brand features an average protein content of 29% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 49% for the overall product line.

-And a fat-to-protein ratio of about 51%.
+And a fat-to-protein ratio of about 47%.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

 A Final Word

 03/26/2022 Last Update